 Richard Roeper gave Disconnect a great review at Roger Ebert's site, in entirety at the link.

-Even when the dramatic stakes are raised to the point of pounding music accompanying super-slow motion, potentially tragic violence
+Even when the dramatic stakes are raised to the point of pounding music accompanying super-slow motion, potentially tragic violence, "Disconnect" struck a chord with me in a way few films have in recent years.

 I believed the lives of these people.
 I believed they'd do the drastic things they do in the face of crisis.
 I ached for them when things went terribly wrong and rooted for them when there were glimmers of hope.